-(a) Bonds issued by the local agency, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the local agency or by a department, board, agency, or authority of the local agency.

-(b) United States Treasury notes, bonds, bills, or certificates of indebtedness, or those for which the faith and credit of the United States are pledged for the payment of principal and interest.

-(c) Registered state warrants or treasury notes or bonds of this state, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the state or by a department, board, agency, or authority of the state.

-(d) Registered treasury notes or bonds of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenueproducing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states, in addition to California.

-(e) Bonds, notes, warrants, or other evidences of indebtedness of any local agency within this state, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the local agency, or by a department, board, agency, or authority of the local agency.

-(f) Federal agency or United States government-sponsored enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.

-(g) Bankers acceptances otherwise known as bills of exchange or time drafts that are drawn on and accepted by a commercial bank.
-Purchases of bankers acceptances may not exceed 180 days' maturity or 40 percent of the agency's money that may be invested pursuant to this section.
-However, no more than 30 percent of the agency's money may be invested in the bankers acceptances of any one commercial bank pursuant to this section.
+- (a) Bonds issued by the local agency, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the local agency or by a department, board, agency, or authority of the local agency. - (b) United States Treasury notes, bonds, bills, or certificates of indebtedness, or those for which the faith and credit of the United States are pledged for the payment of principal and interest. - (c) Registered state warrants or treasury notes or bonds of this state, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the state or by a department, board, agency, or authority of the state. - (d) Registered treasury notes or bonds of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states, in addition to California. - (e) Bonds, notes, warrants, or other evidences of indebtedness of any local agency within this state, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the local agency, or by a department, board, agency, or authority of the local agency. - (f) Federal agency or United States government-sponsored enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises. - (g) Bankers' acceptances otherwise known as bills of exchange or time drafts that are drawn on and accepted by a commercial bank.
+Purchases of bankers' acceptances shall not exceed 180 days' maturity or 40 percent of the agency's moneys that may be invested pursuant to this section.
+However, no more than 30 percent of the agency's moneys may be invested in the bankers' acceptances of any one commercial bank pursuant to this section.

-This subdivision does not preclude a municipal utility district from investing any money in its treasury in any manner authorized by the Municipal Utility District Act (Division 6 (commencing with Section 11501) of the Public Utilities Code).
+This subdivision does not preclude a municipal utility district from investing moneys in its treasury in a manner authorized by the Municipal Utility District Act (Division 6 (commencing with Section 11501) of the Public Utilities Code).

-(h) Commercial paper of "prime" quality of the highest ranking or of the highest letter and number rating as provided for by a nationally recognized statistical-rating organization (nrsro).
-The entity that issues the commercial paper shall meet all of the following conditions in either paragraph (1) or paragraph (2):
+(h) Commercial paper of "prime" quality of the highest ranking or of the highest letter and number rating as provided for by a nationally recognized statistical-rating organization (NRSRO).
+The entity that issues the commercial paper shall meet all of the following conditions in either paragraph (1) or (2):

-(1) The entity meets the following criteria:

-(a) Is organized and operating in the United States as a general corporation.

-(b) Has total assets in excess of five hundred million dollars (\$500,000,000).

-(c) Has debt other than commercial paper, if any, that is rated "a" or higher by a nationally recognized statistical-rating organization (nrsro).

-(2) The entity meets the following criteria:

-(a) Is organized within the United States as a special purpose corporation, trust, or limited liability company.

-(b) Has programwide credit enhancements including, but not limited to, overcollateralization, letters of credit, or surety bond.

-(c) Has commercial paper that is rated "a-1" or higher, or the equivalent, by a nationally recognized statistical-rating organization (nrsro).
+- (1) The entity meets the following criteria: - (A) Is organized and operating in the United States as a general corporation. - (B) Has total assets in excess of five hundred million dollars (\$500,000,000). - (C) Has debt other than commercial paper, if any, that is rated "A" or higher by an NRSRO. - (2) The entity meets the following criteria: - (A) Is organized within the United States as a special purpose corporation, trust, or limited liability company. - (B) Has programwide credit enhancements including, but not limited to, over-collateralization, letters of credit, or surety bond. - (C) Has commercial paper that is rated "A-1" or higher, or the equivalent, by an NRSRO.